-1 SIDEWALK PAVING MATERIAL
+1 SIDEWALK PAVING MATERIAL - ALL STREETS

-A. Poured-in-place concrete should serve as the primary paving material for sidewalks due to its durability, ease of maintenance, lower cost relative to other materials, and ability to achieve flat and smooth surfaces for maximum accessibility.
-Poured-in-place concrete should be installed with a 3-feet x 3-feet joint pattern and a brushed finish.
+A. Poured-in-place concrete should serve as the primary sidewalk paving material.
+It should be installed with a 3-feet by 3-feet joint pattern and a brushed finish.
 If the sidewalk is less than 6-feet wide, the scoring pattern should be half the width of the sidewalk.